VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 # About the repository

 Welcome to my GitHub repository dedicated to VLSI Physical Design for ASICs using open-source tools!
 Here, we embark on a journey that starts with processor specifications and leverages the power of the RISC-V ISA.
 We'll build processors from scratch, taking them through the entire RTL to GDS process  that meets various Performance, Power, Area ( PPA ) and manufacturability requirements.
 The best part?
-We're doing it all with open-source tools, including the RISC-V toolchain and OpenLane anad many more .
+We're doing it all with open-source tools, including the RISC-V toolchain OpenLane and many more.
 <p align="center">
   <img src="https://github.com/VardhanSuroshi/pes_asic_class/assets/132068498/00ea3403-674e-4c70-a86e-a4d39aff4ff8" alt="Image" width="600">
 </p>